home-assistant/developers.home-assistant/docs/review-process.md

 7. **Update dependency in a standalone PR.**
    When you need to bump a dependency, try to do so in a standalone PR.
-Only compatilibity code adjustments or related bug fixes should be included in the PR.
+Only compatilibity code adjustments or small related bug fixes should be included in the PR.
 If you have new features that depend on the updated dependency, these can be added in a follow-up.
 Please also ensure that the PR description contains at least one (or multiple) of the following: